-For convenience, the "CDNI Expanded Model and CDNI Interfaces" figure and brief descriptions of the CDNI interfaces in [I-D.ietf-cdni-framework] are replicated below.
+The "CDNI Expanded Model and CDNI Interfaces" figure and brief descriptions of the CDNI interfaces in [I-D.ietf-cdni-framework] are replicated below for convenience.
+That document contains the definitive reference model and descriptions for the CDNI interfaces.

-- o CDNI Control interface (CI): Operations to bootstrap and parameterize the other CDNI interfaces, as well as operations to pre-position, revalidate, and purge both metadata and content.
-The latter subset of operations is sometimes collectively called the "trigger interface." - o CDNI Request Routing interface: Operations to determine what CDN (and optionally what surrogate within a CDN) is to serve enduser's requests.
-This interface is actually a logical bundling of two separate but related interfaces: - CDNI Footprint & Capabilities Advertisement interface (FCI): Asynchronous operations to exchange routing information (e.g., the network footprint and capabilities served by a given CDN) that enables CDN selection for subsequent user requests; and - CDNI Request Routing Redirection interface (RI): Synchronous operations to select a delivery CDN (surrogate) for a given user request. - o CDNI Metadata interface (MI): Operations to communicate metadata that governs how the content is delivered by interconnected CDNs.
+- CDNI Control interface (CI): Operations to bootstrap and parameterize the other CDNI interfaces, as well as operations to pre-position, revalidate, and purge both metadata and content.
+The latter subset of operations is sometimes collectively called the "Trigger interface." - CDNI Request Routing interface: Operations to determine what CDN (and optionally what surrogate within a CDN) is to serve enduser's requests.
+This interface is actually a logical bundling of two separate but related interfaces: - CDNI Footprint & Capabilities Advertisement interface (FCI): Asynchronous operations (as defined in [I-D.ietf-cdni-framework]) to exchange routing information (e.g., the network footprint and capabilities served by a given CDN) that enables CDN selection for subsequent user requests; and - CDNI Request Routing Redirection interface (RI): Synchronous operations (as defined in [I-D.ietf-cdni-framework]) to select a delivery CDN (surrogate) for a given user request. - CDNI Metadata interface (MI): Operations to communicate metadata that governs how the content is delivered by interconnected CDNs.
 Examples of CDNI metadata include geo-blocking directives, availability windows, access control mechanisms, and purge directives.
-May include a combination of:
+It may include a combination of:

-- Asynchronous operations to exchange metadata that govern subsequent user requests for content; and - Synchronous operations that govern behavior for a given user request for content. - o CDNI Logging interface (LI): Operations that allow interconnected CDNs to exchange relevant activity logs.
-May include a combination of: - Real-time exchanges, suitable for runtime traffic monitoring; and - Offline exchanges, suitable for analytics and billing.
+- Asynchronous operations to exchange metadata that govern subsequent user requests for content; and - Synchronous operations that govern behavior for a given user request for content. - CDNI Logging interface (LI): Operations that allow interconnected CDNs to exchange relevant activity logs.
+It may include a combination of: - Real-time exchanges, suitable for runtime traffic monitoring; and - Offline exchanges, suitable for analytics and billing.